Toasterbirb/subst/README.md

 	return 0;
 }
 ```
 What argument would you have to give to the program to get the winning output?
-If you answer is "I don't know", we can fix that problem with `subst`.
+If your answer is "I don't know", we can fix that problem with `subst`.

 The main function of the "impossible" program looks like this in radare:
 ```